How to Auto-Generate Pro-Level Code Docs with Doxygen (Step-by-Step)

 button

-Doxygen is a free, open-source tool that generates documentation from annotated source code.
-It scans your code comments (in languages like C++, C, Python, Java, and more) and creates HTML, PDF, or LaTeX docs with diagrams, cross-references, and indexes.
-Here’s why doxygen is a must-have:
+Doxygen is a widely used, open-source tool designed to automate the creation of documentation from annotated source code.
+Supporting languages like C++, C, Python, Java, and more, Doxygen parses your in-code comments and produces structured documentation with diagrams, cross-references, and search features.

 1. Download Doxygen